 The TV robust set has recently been extensively studied by \cite{yang2022toward, panaganti2022sample, panaganti2022robust, xu2023improved, blanchet2023double, shi2023curious}, which all focus on robust RL with a generative model or with a pre-collected offline dataset.
 Our work follows this RMDP setup and studies robust RL via interactive data collection (see Section~\ref{subsec: interactive data}).

-More importantly, we emphasize that by \eqref{eq: tv} in Definition~\ref{def: tv}, we \emph{do not} define the TV distance through the notion of $f$-divergence which requires that the distribution $p$ is absolute continuous w.r.t. $q$, as is generally adopted by the above previous works on RMDP with TV robust sets.
+More importantly, we emphasize that by \eqref{eq: tv} in Definition~\ref{def: tv}, we \emph{do not} define the TV distance through the notion of $f$-divergence which requires that the distribution $p$ is absolutely continuous w.r.t. $q$, as is generally adopted by the above previous works on RMDP with TV robust sets.
 According to \eqref{eq: tv}, we \emph{allow $p$ to have a different support than $q$}.
 That is, there might exist an $s\in\cS$ such that $p(s)>0$ and $q(s)=0$.
 Given that, the TV robust set in Definition~\ref{def: tv} could contain transition probabilities that have different supports than the nominal transition probability $P^{\star}(\cdot|s,a)$.

 An essential property of the TV robust set is that the robust expectation involved in the robust Bellman equations (Propositions~\ref{prop: robust bellman equation} and \ref{prop: robust bellman optimal equation}) has a duality representation that only uses the expectation under the nominal transition kernel.
 Previous works, e.g., \cite{yang2022toward}, have proved such a result when the TV distance is defined through $f$-divergence.
-Here we extend such a result to the TV distance defined directly though \eqref{eq: tv} that allows a difference support between $p$ and $q$.
+Here we extend such a result to the TV distance defined directly through \eqref{eq: tv} that allows different supports between $p$ and $q$.

 \begin{proposition}[Strong duality representation] Under Definition~\ref{def: tv}, the following duality representation for the robust expectation holds, for any $V:\mathcal{S}\mapsto[0,H]$ and $P_h:\cS\times\cA\mapsto\Delta(\cS)$,